 Tickets for the Flippin’ Good Fun Pancake Race

-This marks the first year you can register to participate online.
-Just sign up for the Saturday or Tuesday race and you’re good to go.
-There’s an option to donate to the hospice on the sign-up for—dig deep if you can!
+Sign up online to participate in either the Saturday or Tuesday race and you’re good to go.
 All proceeds go to the Greenwich & Bexley Community Hospice.
-If you’re just watching, no tickets are required—just turn up and watch as folks try their best to flip and run.
+There’s an option to donate to the hospice on the sign-up form — dig deep if you can!
+If you’re just watching, no tickets are required — just turn up and watch as folks try their best to flip and run.

 Getting to the pancake race